ECO STAR 36K Liquefied Ethylene Gas Carrier, Germany

 Design and features of the LEG carriers

-The overall length of the ECO STAR 36K ethylene carrier will be 188.3m, and length between perpendiculars will be 178.82m.
-The vessels will have a moulded breadth of 29m, moulded depth of 17.5m and a design draught of 9.5m.
-Each gas carrier will have a dead-weight of 21,600t, and cargo storage capacity of 36,0000m³ for liquefied gas cargoes up to -104°C.
+The overall length of the ECO STAR 36K ethylene carrier is 188.3m, and length between perpendiculars is 178.82m.
+The vessel has a moulded breadth of 29m, moulded depth of 17.5m and a design draught of 9.5m.
+The gas carrier has a dead-weight of 21,600t, and cargo storage capacity of 36,0000m³ for liquefied gas cargoes up to -104°C.

-The gas carriers will be classified as per Germanischer Lloyd class.
-They will be fitted with the new C-type form of cargo "STAR-Trilobe"-tank that comprises three cylinders combined into one for increasing the cargo capacity by over 30% in comparison to ships of the same dimension.
-This improves the reliability and reduces the shipping costs.
+The gas carrier is classified as per Germanischer Lloyd class.
+It is fitted with the new C-type form of cargo 'STAR-Trilobe'-tank that comprises three cylinders combined into one for increasing the cargo capacity by more than 30% in comparison to ships of the same dimension.
+This improves reliability and reduces shipping costs.

 The gas plant, integrating components from AC-INOX, will be located behind the superstructure.
-The vessel will also feature three cargo compressors and six deepwell cargo pumps with a capacity of 500m³/h each.
+The vessel also features three cargo compressors and six deepwell cargo pumps with a capacity of 500m³/h each.

-A pressure swing adsorption (PSA) plant will be used to separate some gases from a mixture of gases under pressure.
+A pressure swing adsorption (PSA) plant is used to separate some gases from a mixture of gases under pressure.

 Engine and propulsion

-The ECO STAR 36K will be powered by a single MAN B&W ME-GI dual fuel 2-stroke engine which meets IMO Tier II emission requirements.
-The engine will be able to operate on heavy fuel oil (HFO), marine diesel oil (MDO) and marine gas oil.
+The ECO STAR 36K is powered by a single MAN B&W ME-GI dual fuel two-stroke engine which meets IMO Tier II emission requirements.
+The engine operates on heavy fuel oil (HFO), marine diesel oil (MDO) and marine gas oil.
 The gas carriers will, however, also use ethane as the propellant fuel.

 Replacing HFO with ethane reduces bunkering time and saves cost as it is comparatively cheaper than HFO.
 Moreover, ethane contains almost negligible sulphur and emits 15% to 20% lower carbon dioxide (CO2) and other particulates when compared to HFO.
-Furthermore, the ethylene carriers will be outfitted to use the boil-off gas from its cargo as fuel.
+Furthermore, the ethylene carrier is also outfitted to use the boil-off gas from its cargo as fuel.

 The MAN Diesel & Turbo engine can be easily switched from gas to diesel and vice-versa immediately.
-The vessels will be further equipped with four auxiliary engines with a power output of 1,520kW each.
+The vessels are equipped with four auxiliary engines with a power output of 1,520kW each.

 One shaft generator of 2,500kW output is fitted to increase the flexibility of the propulsion system for peak loads.
 The gas carriers will also be equipped with MAN Kappel propeller with rudder bulb system and a twist-flow rudder for easy manoeuvring.

-The propulsion system gives the vessel a service speed of 16.5kt and an operating range of about 10,000nmi.
+The propulsion system gives the vessel a service speed of 16.5k and an operating range of 10,000nmi.